EulerSearch/embedding_studio/docs/tutorial/plugins.md

 # Plugins

-EmbeddingStudio supports plugins for fine-tuning models.
+Embedding Studio supports plugins for fine-tuning models.
 A plugin is a script that inherits from the [`FineTuningMethod`](https://github.com/EulerSearch/embedding_studio/blob/v0.0.1/embedding_studio/core/plugin.py#L10) class and implements the `upload_initial_model` and `get_fine_tuning_builder` methods.
 Plugins can be of any type; you can use any libraries and frameworks for model fine-tuning.